contagon/handbook/handbook/10-aaronic-priesthood.md

 ### 10.8.2 Young Men with Disabilities

-Quorum leaders give special care to young men with disabilities. [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) For information about helping these young men, see [disability.ChurchofJesusChrist.org](https://disability.churchofjesuschrist.org/).
+Quorum leaders give special care to young men with disabilities. [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) For information about helping these young men, see [disability.ChurchofJesusChrist.org](https://disability.churchofjesuschrist.org/); see also [38.8.27](38-church-policies-and-guidelines.md#38827-members-with-disabilities) in this handbook.

 ### 10.8.3 Children and Youth Emblems